 The hand of Resurrector In Chief, Moffat, is clearly at work here, as Ashildr doesn't stay dead for very long.
 Reviving her with a piece of alien technology, is, I suppose, better than a "timey-wimey" resurrection, but the notion that this will make her immortal falls a little flat.
 The Doctor elaborates that Ashildr is now a hybrid...

-After much speculation as to the identity of Maisie Williams' character; could she be Susan, The Rani, Romana, or another long established character, it seems plausible that her mythology harkens back a whole three weeks, to The Witch’s Familiar, tells the Doctor of the Gallifreyan prophecy which states that two great warrior races would be ‘forced together to create a warrior greater than either’.
+After much speculation as to the identity of Maisie Williams' character; could she be Susan, The Rani, Romana, or another long established character, it seems plausible that her mythology harkens back a whole three weeks, to The Witch’s Familiar, in which Davros tells the Doctor of the Gallifreyan prophecy which states that two great warrior races would be ‘forced together to create a warrior greater than either’.

 The main strength of the story lies, once again, in Capaldi's portrayal of the Doctor.
 Seemingly channelling previous incarnations, most notably the Third, Fourth and, particularly, Seventh Doctors, he is on fine form, capably juggling humour, weakness, strength and authority with ease.
 Unfortunately, his presence isn't enough to save this story from mediocrity.

 The constant foreboding of death is starting to get rather tiresome.
 It's clearly attempting to assure us that Clara is about to shuffle off her mortal coil, so much so, that I fully expect it to be a double bluff, with Clara living happily ever after.
 Similarly, the glib references to Clara's sexuality feel forced and unnecessary.
 Using sexuality for cheap laughs is exactly that.
 Cheap.
 Cheap and crass.